cecilgachie/chatGpt-openAI-model/README.md

 ```sh
 npm start
 ```
-in the root gitignore(/.idea)
+in the root create .gitignore file(/.idea)

 ### Hosting Backend and Frontend in Same Port/URL

 If you wish to host both the backend and frontend on the same port/URL, follow these steps:

-- Build the frontend by running the following command in the `client` directory:
+- Build the frontend by running the following command in the `frontend` directory:
 ```sh
 npm run build
 ```
-- Copy the `build` directory to the `server` directory and rename it to `frontend`.

 - Start the backend server using the instructions in the "Backend Setup" section.